John Houston McIntosh: The Patriot War of Florida

 By around 1811, McIntosh was residing at Fort George Island where he grew cotton and operated a sawmill.
 It was there that he met with George Mathews.
 Mathews was looking for influential Floridians who could help to overthrow Spanish rule and bring the Florida territory into the U.S.

 On March 16, 1812, the Patriot group elected McIntosh as the leader of their group.
 The group was composed mostly of militia men from Georgia but also had a contingent of U.S. troops from Point Peter, a garrison near the Florida-Georgia border.
 A day after McIntosh was elected leader, the group marched into and captured the town of Fernandina with the support of 5 Navy gunboats.

-After the successful capture Fernandina, the Patriots established an interim government with the intention that they'd eventually join the United States.
+After the successful capture of Fernandina, the Patriots established an interim government with the intention that they'd eventually join the United States.
 On July 17, 1812, a constitution was drafted and 14 members of the Patriot group signed the document including McIntosh, who served as President.